 - When droplets land in the mouths or noses of people nearby or are, possibly, inhaled into the lungs.

-During pregnancy, women experience changes within their bodies that might make them more susceptible to viral respiratory infections, and this could include COVID-19, Rochester said.
+During pregnancy, women experience changes in their bodies that may make them more susceptible to viral respiratory infections, and this could include COVID-19, Rochester said.

 “Pregnant women should continue to manage their pregnancy using the same preventive actions they always would to stay healthy, such as washing their hands and staying away from people who are sick,” she said.